 Due to the fact that the house plans were well-researched, and that the results were fairly certain, the Montana project team confidently included builder training and public information activities as a major part of the Montana project.
 Public open houses were conducted in the winter of 1985, with more than 1,000 Montanans touring the homes.
 The computer data logger system was developed with the idea of these open houses, and was a real focal point for explaining the performance of the houses.
 (In sub-zero weather, people could see for themselves that no space heat was required.)

 In addition, builder training programs were conducted for about 100 builders in Eastern Montana.
-A special manual was developed for this outreach, and the State of Montana distributed 1,000 copies of this five-publication manual to builders throughout the state as a part of the program.
+A special manual was developed for this outreach.
+The State of Montana distributed 1,000 copies of this five-publication manual to builders throughout the state.

 Another part of the project was an international and regional conference on energy conservation in buildings, held in Butte in May 1985.
 Conservation in Buildings: Northwest Perspective was a conference dedicated to putting the Northwest conservation programs and results into a context with those in Canada and elsewhere.
 Another aim of the conference was to assist the Northwest in building relationships among the professionals in research, building construction and program administration.
 The conference featured the pre-publication of a 450-page proceedings containing more than 50 papers from the region and Canada.